Saving & Spending Travel

 Why are Priority Pass lounges so crowded?

-And, for some time, Priority Pass has led the way in providing millions of members access to over 1,300 airport lounges worldwide.
-Priority Pass was initially introduced as a benefit on a few premium travel credit cards, including the Chase Sapphire Reserve®, Citi Prestige® Card (not currently available), and The Platinum Card® from American Express (select benefits require enrollment).
+And, for some time, Priority Pass led the way in providing members with enjoyable lounge experiences.
+Priority Pass was once a benefit reserved for a few top-tier travel credit cards, including the Chase Sapphire Reserve® and The Platinum Card® from American Express (enrollment required).

-High annual fees kept many travelers away from these cards, but over the years, more and more cards have added Priority Pass benefits.
-Also, cardmembers found that the benefits and rewards found on these travel cards often more than outweighed any annual fees.
+High annual fees likely kept many travelers away from these cards, but over the years, more cards with lower fees have added Priority Pass benefits.
+Even the $0 annual fee U.S. Bank Altitude® Connect Visa Signature® Card comes with four free visits per year.

 Alternatives to Priority Pass lounges

-If you’re ready to leave Priority Pass behind or simply want more options for lounges, consider a few alternatives, such as using another lounge network or program.
+If you’re ready to leave Priority Pass behind or simply want more lounge options, consider a few alternatives, such as using another lounge network or program.
 Some of the best travel credit cards offer airport lounge access that isn’t necessarily through Priority Pass.

 Centurion Lounge

-The Amex Centurion Lounge network has long been thought of as an upgrade over Priority Pass, but without as large of a footprint.
-Many of these lounges are spacious, and they typically offer elevated food and beverage options.
+The Amex Centurion Lounge network has long been considered an upgrade over Priority Pass, but without as large of a footprint.
+Many of these lounges are spacious and typically offer elevated food and beverage options.
 The Centurion network, which includes Escape Lounges, has over 40 locations worldwide and limits access to these cardholders:

 All information about The Centurion® Card from American Express has been collected independently by FinanceBuzz.